nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscale:** Pertaining to or involving dimensions on the order of nanometers.

-### Expanded Definition and Usage\nNanomagnetism is crucial for advancing technologies where size and magnetic efficiency are critical.
+### Expanded Definition and Usage:
+Nanomagnetism is crucial for advancing technologies where size and magnetic efficiency are critical.
 This includes enhancing the storage capacity of hard drives through smaller magnetic domains, developing magnetic sensors for detecting minute changes in fields or materials, and creating spintronic devices that offer faster and more energy-efficient computing.
 Nanomagnetism also plays a vital role in biomedical applications, such as targeted drug delivery systems and advanced imaging technologies, where controlled magnetic fields can direct and manipulate nanoscale particles within the body.